OpenKneeboard/OpenKneeboard/docs/troubleshooting/crashes-and-freezes.md

 ### Getting a dump file for a crash

+**If you are on v1.9 or above:** send the txt and dmp file from `%LOCALAPPDATA%\OpenKneeboard\Logs\Crashes` instead of following the instructions below.

 If you are able to reproduce the issue or it repeats itself over time:

 1. Enable full dumps; this may create files > 200mb in size.
 Run `%PROGRAMFILES%\OpenKneeboard\scripts\enable-full-dumps.reg`